Tag Archive for: what to do in Grand Junction CO

 7. Cultural Vibrancy

 Grand Junction offers a vibrant cultural scene with music festivals, art exhibitions, theaters and local events, providing retirees with entertainment and opportunities for engagement.
 Many locations offer reduced ticket fees.
 Mesa County Libraries support cultural programs too.
-Check out my posts about Mesa County Libraries and the new Little Free Library at the Christi Reece Group office in Grand Junction.
+Check out my post about Mesa County Libraries.

 8. Welcoming Community